Spiralling whitefly

 Description

-- The second and third larval stages range in size from 0.5 to 0.65mm in length, and secrete waxy tufts or rods from their back.
+• In the second and third stages, nymphs range in length from 0.5mm to 0.65mm and secrete waxy tufts or rods from their backs.

 Plant stage and plant parts affected

-The leaves of all stages of plant growth can be affected by spiralling whitefly.
+The leaves of plants of all ages can be affected by spiralling whitefly.
 Fruit can also be affected.

 Plant damage

-Whiteflies mostly feed on the undersides of leaves.
+Spiralling whitefly mostly feed on the underside of leaves.

-Larvae and adults produce a sugary secretion or 'honeydew'.
-In heavy infestations mould grows on the honeydew giving leaves a black sooty appearance.
+In heavy infestations, mould grows on the honeydew, giving leaves a black, sooty appearance.

-In the absence of natural predators spiralling whiteflies multiply very quickly, producing thousands of individuals on a single plant.
+In the absence of natural predators, spiralling whitefly multiply very quickly, producing thousands of individuals on a single plant.
+Direct feeding damage from large numbers of whitefly can cause premature leaf fall or yellowing and curling leaves.

 May be confused with

-Spiralling whitefly looks like the closely related coconut whitefly that is found from New Britain to West Malaysia, Solomon Islands and Australia.
-Coconut whitefly occurs in Queensland and is a minor pest of some plants including coconut, custard apple, banana and acacia.
-Coconut whitefly is not considered a serious pest.
+Spiralling whitefly looks like the closely related coconut whitefly (Aleurodicus destructor), which is widely distributed in South-East Asia and Australia.
+Coconut whitefly is a minor pest of some plants (including coconut, custard apple, banana and acacia) but is not considered a serious pest.

-It is impossible to tell the difference between coconut and spiralling whiteflies by eye.
-An expert is needed to identify spiralling whitefly under a microscope.
+It is difficult to tell the difference between coconut and spiralling whiteflies with the naked eye.
+An expert is usually required for accurate identification.

 Distribution